singhambuj/quikride/README.md

-# quikswap
+# quikride
-This is an online renting web app.
+This is my final year college major project, currently under development.
+I will update it as soon as possible.